kantord/cruxlines/README.md

 The goal is to keep logic simple and avoid heavy per-language semantics:

 - Python: only top-level definitions/assignments (importable symbols).
-- JavaScript: only exported declarations (importable symbols).
+- JavaScript/TypeScript: only exported declarations (importable symbols).
 - Rust: only top-level items (importable symbols).
 - References are name-based, which is fast and language-agnostic.
 - Name collisions are smoothed by splitting score across same-name definitions.